 the University of North Texas.
 Before coming to Biola University in 2011, he

 taught at Southwestern Baptist Theological Seminary in Fort Worth, Texas for

 over seven years.
 He and his wife, Angélica, have two children Darío and Salma.

 Esqueda has several publications on theological education, Christian higher

 education and literature.
 Teaching is his passion and has had the opportunity

 to teach in several countries on different academic levels.
 He is an avid

-Robin LaBarbera started her teaching career in inner city Los Angeles as a Kindergarten teacher, 3/4th combination class teacher, and finally as an Educational Therapist working with children in K-5 with learning difficulties.
-Dr. LaBarbera has two Bachelor’s degrees in Business Administration/Marketing and Criminal Justice, two Master’s degrees in Education and Special Education/Autism, and a Ph.D. in Educational Studies.
+Robin LaBarbera started her teaching career in inner city Los Angeles as a Kindergarten teacher, third and fourth grade combination class teacher and as an Educational Therapist working with children in K-5 with learning difficulties.
+LaBarbera has two bachelor’s degrees in business administration/marketing and criminal justice, two master’s degrees in education and special education/autism, and a Ph.D. in Educational Studies.
 Her dissertation focused on psychological variables that affect the college completion rate for individuals with learning disabilities.
-Dr. LaBarbera is currently earning her School Psychology (PPS) credential as well.
+LaBarbera is currently earning her School Psychology (PPS) credential as well.